jflude/lancaster/README.md

 (The compaction is performed by moving the last record in the storage to the place where the erased record used to be).

-COPYER makes a copy of the specified source record in the destination storage.
+COPIER makes a copy of the specified source record in the destination storage.

 Each program, if the -V option is specified ("verbose"), will output the identifiers of the records it is operating upon.